 Myth: Smoking only hurts the person who is smoking.

-Fact: Roughly 41,000 people die each year in the United States from exposure to secondhand smoke.1 There is no risk-free level of contact with secondhand smoke.
-Even brief exposure can harm nonsmokers.
+Fact: Over 40,000 nonsmoking adults and 400 infants die each year in the United States from exposure to secondhand smoke.1 There is no safe level of secondhand smoke exposure.
+Even brief exposure can harm nonsmokers, including infants and children.2

 Myth: Switching to e-cigarettes will make me healthier without having to quit smoking.

 Fact: E-cigarettes still contain toxic nicotine.
-They also may contain other harmful substances such as heavy metals and cancer-causing materials.2 Since e-cigarettes are newer, we are still learning about the harmful long-term effects.
+They may also contain other harmful substances such as heavy metals and cancer-causing materials.3

 Myth: I’ve been smoking for so long that quitting now will not help me.